pivotal-cf/docs-pks/nsxt-lb-tkgi-api.hbs.md

   - Click **Next**
   For [No-NAT with Virtual Switch (VSS/VDS) Topology](nsxt-topologies.html#alias),
   - Membership Type: **Static**
-  - Static Membership: Add your Tanzu Kubernetes Grid Integrated Edition API Server one by one, leave port column empty
+  - Static Membership: Add your {{  vars.product }} API Server one by one, leave port column empty
   - Click **Next**
 1. Configure Health Monitors for the virtual server:
   - Click **Create A New Active Monitor**